inspire-eu-validation/view-service/INSPIRE-Profile-of-ISO-19128-v3.11/Map SDS Type with ExtendedCapabilities.md

 * Test for the existence of default element namespace.
 * Test for the existence of the namespaces for INSPIRE View Services inspire_vs and inspire_common.
-* No metadata URL is given in test case [metadataURL.node](A.04.IR06.metadataURL.node.md)
+* No metadata URL is given in test case [MetadataURL reference INSPIRE service metadata](MetadataURL reference INSPIRE service metadata.md)

 **Test method**